cornellev/autobrake-lidar-integration/README.md

-# autobrake-lidar-integration
+# Autobrake LiDAR Integration

-Code to be run on the Pi during Feb.
-11 autobrake testing
+This repository contains the code that will run on the Raspberry Pi during the Level 1 Autonomy Demo (Autobrake) on Saturday, Feb.
+11.